g0rbe/CEH/06_System_Hacking.md

 ##### Man-in-the-Middle (MITM) Attack

-The attacker involves himself into the communication, insert himself in.
+The attacker involves himself in the communication, inserts himself in.

 MITM Attacks: